-You can of course use chemical slug bait or slug pellets.
-Look at the ingredient list of the product.
-Metaldehyde slug pellets are poisonous to other creatures as well and should be used sparingly.
-They can also kill birds, hedgehogs and pets.
-Make sure that you use a slug bait that contains an animal repellant like Bitrex.
-This will make them so bitter that other animals will spit them out.
+You can, of course, use chemical slug bait or slug pellets.
+But...look at the ingredient list of the product.
+Metaldehyde slug pellets are poisonous to other creatures as well as us and should not be used at all.

-New organic slug pellets contain iron phosphate as active ingredient.
-These won't harm other animal and break down to plant nutrients.
+We only use organic slug pellets that contain iron phosphate as an active ingredient.
+These won't harm other animals and break down to plant nutrients.
 They are very effective in protecting newly set plants.
 We use them sparingly in our polytunnels and on the raised beds particularly after planting out young vegetable plants and seedlings.

-Garden slugs and snails avoid plants that are bitter, hairy or though.
+Garden slugs and snails avoid plants that are bitter, hairy or tough.
 Aromatic plants with strong scents like lavenders, rosemary or sage are not on their favorite food list either.

-The following plants do very well in my slug-infested garden:
+The following plants do very well in our slug-infested garden:

 Fuchsia, Lavender, Grasses, Roses, Phormiums, Hebe, Escallonia, Anthemis, Hydrangea, Crocosmia, Artichoke, Rudbeckia, Helenium, Dianthus, Viola, Hellebores, Agapanthus, Dierama, Osteospermum, Erigeron, Helenium, Hardy Geraniums, Olearia, Lithodora, Tamarix, Hypericum, Yucca, Iris, Ribes, Heuchera,...This list is by no means complete!